tahminarasoli/TodoList-timer/project-planning/development-strategy.md

 # encapsulation-list-prototype

 We will make a simple TODO app to practice Object Oriented JavaScript.
 The final result will be similar to [this one](https://mametur.github.io/to-do-list/).
+A new feature for this project is to have a timer for the todos.

 [README](../README.md)